-Ocorg.
-Note.
-No. 53 dated the 27th March 1921 - Prescribes rules similar to the Madras Rules, on page, 53 ante.
+Coors.-Notn.
+No. 58 dated the 27th March 1921.-Prescribes rules similar to the Madras Rules, on page ante.

-V. Licences
+V. Licences.

-- 17. The Governor General in Council may, from time to time by notification in the Gazette of India, make rules to determine the officers by whom, the form in which and the terms and conditions, on and subject to which any license shall be granted; and may by such rules among other matters- - (a) fix the period for which such license shall continue in force; - (b) fix a fee payable by stamp or otherwise in respect of any such license granted in a place to which section 32, clause 2 of Act No XXXI of 1860, applies at the time this Act comes into force, or in respect of any such license other than a license for possess ion granted in any other place; - (c) direct that the holder of any such license other than a license for possession shall keep a record or account, in such form as the Local Government may prescribe, of anything done under such license, and exhibit such record or account when called upon by an officer of Government to do so: - (d) empower any officer of Government to enter and inspect any premises in which arms, ammunition or military stores are manufactured or kept by any person holding a license of the description referred to in section 5 or section 6; - (e) direct that any such person shall exhibit the entire stock of arms, ammunition and military stores in his possession or under his control to any officer of Government so empowered; and - (f) require the person holding any license or acting under any license to produce the same and to produce or account for the arms, ammunition or military stores covered by the same when called upon by an officer of Government so to do.
+- 17 The Governor-General in Council may, from time to time by notification in the Gazette af India, make rules to determine the officers by whom the form in which and the terms and conditions on and subject to which any licence shall be granted; and may by such rules among other matters- - (a) fix the period for which such licence shall continue in force; - (b) fix a fee payable by stamp or otherwise in respect of any such licence granted in a place to which section 32, clause 2 of Act No. XXXI of 1860, applies at the time this Act comes into force, or in respect of any such licence other than a licence for possession granted in any other place; - (c) direct that the holder of any such licence other than a license for possession shall keep a record or account, in such form as the Local Government may prescribe, of anything done under such licence, and exhibit such record or account when called upon by an officer of Government to do so; - (d) empower any officer of Government to enter and inspect any premises in which arms, ammunition or military stores are manufactured or kept by any person holding a licence of the description referred to in section 5 or section 6; - (e) direct that any such person shall exhibit the entire stock of arms, ammunition and military stores in his possession or under his control to any officer of Government so empowered; and - (f) require the person holding any licence or acting under any licence to produce the same and to produce or account for the arms, ammunition or military stores covered by the same when called upon by an officer of Government so to do.

-- (1) 240.0 C Mahomed Ibrahim -20 Cal 444-Kishunwa -The Act does not require a person who holds the license for a gun or any other weapon to carry it on his person whenever he has the weapon with him.
-If, on being required to produce it he is prepared to do so on a reasonable opportunity being given him to get, and if it exists, he should not be prosecuted, and, if prosecuted, the production of the licence at the trial is a sufficient answer to the charge of infringing the Art. - (2) 3 C W. N. 394,-Kali Nath Singh. -An order extending the time of renewal of licences has the effect of keeping licence previously granted practically in force and a person cannot be convicted under S 18 (f) for a breach of its provision within the extended time.

-Cancelling and suspen.
-18 Any license may be cancelled or suspended-
+- (1) 24 O C., 22 Cr.
+L. J. 75, Mahomed Ibrahim-20 Cal.
+444-Kishunwa-The Act does not require a person who holds the licence for a gun or any other weapon to carry it on his person whenever he has the weapon with him.
+If, on being required to produce it he is prepared to do so on a reasonable opportunity being given him to get, and if it exists, he should not be prosecuted, and if prosecuted, the production of the licence at the trial is a sufficient answer to the charge of infringing the Act. - (2) 3 C. W. N. 394.-Kall Nath Singh.-An order extending the time of renewal of licences has the effect of keeping licence previously granted practically in force and a person cannot be convicted under s.
+19 (f) for a breach of its provision within the extended time. - 18.
+Any licence may be cancelled or suspended- - Cancelling as suspension of licence.

-some of Police in a Presidency town, within the local limits of whose jurisdiction the holder of such license may be, when, for reasons to be recorded in writing, such officer, authority.
-Magistrate or Commissioner deems it necessary for the security of the public peace to cancel or suspend such license; or the Local Government may at its discretion, by a notification in the local official Gazette, cancel or suspend all or any licenses throughout the whole or any portion of the territories under its administration.
+(a) by the officer by whom the same was granted, or by any authority to which he may be subordinate, or by any Magistrate of a district, or Commissioner of Police in a Presidency town, within the local limits of whose jurisdiction the holder of such licence may be, when, for reasons to be recorded in writing, such officer, authority, Magistrate or Commissioner deems it necessary for the security of the public peace to cancel or suspend such licence; or the Local Government may at its discretion, by a notification in the local official Gazette, cancel or suspend all or any licences throughout the whole or any portion of the territories under its administration.